zhouyuanzxcv/Hyperspectral/README.md

 ## Application of GMM to Santa Barbara data

 It is difficult to evaluate unmixing algorithms since the endmembers can be interpreted in many ways.
-One approach is to fix the endmembers and evaluate the abundances by comparing them to some reference values retrieved from coregistered high-resolution images.
+Methods such as referring to USGS spectra, segmented pure spectra regions, and reconstruction errors have their own problems.
+A better way is to fix the endmembers and evaluate the abundances by comparing them to some reference values retrieved from coregistered high-resolution images.

 The Santa Barbara dataset has 64 validation polygons with 2 spatial resolutions (16 m, 4 m), where the true abundances are estimated by referring to 1 m images.
 It also provides a spectral library that collects a large number of spectra for 6 endmember classes, turfgrass, NPV, paved, roof, soil, tree.
 By applying multiple unmixing algorithms on this dataset, accuracy can be evaluated and compared.

 ![santabarbara-flowchart](./figures/santabarbara_app.jpg)